OpenAstronomy/pyastro/pages/2017/index.rst

 Attending PyAstro17
 ###################

-Applications for Python in Astronomy 2017 will open on the September 12th 2016, participants will be selected both on merit and to ensure a diversity at the conference.
+On Sept 12, 2016, we will begin accepting requests from interested participants.
+Participant selection will be made with the goal of *growing* the Python in Astronomy community and we particularly encourage requests to attend from junior astronomers and people who are new to contributing to open source software.
+Effort will also be made to select participants who have a demonstrated potential to contribute meaningfully to the Python in Astronomy infrastructure via providing educational materials, documentation, and/or coding.
+Only basic familiarity with Python is expected of participants.
+This conference is neither intended to be a introduction to Python bootcamp nor only for expert-level Python developers.

-Until applications open you can register your interest or nominate someone who you feel should attend using the following form:
+Until then you can register your interest or nominate someone who you feel should attend using the following form:

 Details